sjbmarek/week12-bamazon/README.md

 ## Overview

-In this activity, I created an Amazon-like storefront with the MySQL.
+In this activity, I created an Amazon-like storefront with MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.
 As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

-MySQL and Inquirer npm packages are used.
+Npm packages: MySQL and Inquirer

-## Submission Guide

-Make sure you use the normal GitHub.
-Because this is a CLI App, there will be no need to deploy it to Heroku.
-This time, though, you need to include screenshots, a gif, and/or a video showing us that you got the app working with no bugs.
-You can include these screenshots or a link to a video in a `README.md` file.

-* Include screenshots (or a video) of typical user flows through your application (for the customer and if relevant the manager/supervisor).
-This includes views of the prompts and the responses after their selection (for the different selection options).

 ### bamazonCustomer.js  #1: Customer View